The University Graduate School team are here to support PGRs in their personal and professional development.

 0121 414 6376

-I provide clerical support to the Director of Postgraduate Studies and Head of UGS.
+I provide clerical support to the Dean of Postgraduates and Head of UGS.
 I am responsible for the day to day administration and co-ordination of UGS and PGCARMS, alongside the PGR Administrative Assistant.
 I also support the UGS team as a whole by managing the school’s budgets and assisting in general office activities.

 PGR Administrative Assistant